Operator Dynamics in Brownian Quantum Circuit: Derivation of the Master Equation

-We construct vector $A_{YX} = Z {\rm PL}_{\tau}^{-1} YX {\rm PL}_{\tau}$, where $X = {[x^0, x^1, \cdots, x^n]}$, $Y = [y^n, y^{n-1}, \cdots, y^0]^{\top}$, $Z = [z^0, z^1, \cdots, z^n ]$.
+We construct vector $A_{YX} = Z {\rm PL}_{\tau}^{-1} YX {\rm PL}_{\tau}$, where $X = {[x^0, x^1, \cdots, x^N]}$, $Y = [y^N, y^{N-1}, \cdots, y^0]^{\top}$, $Z = [z^0, z^1, \cdots, z^N ]$.
 By using the combinatorial property of the Pascal matrix, we have

-Selecting out terms with the corresponding power (e.g. diagonal element corresponds to terms with total power of $x$ and $y$ to be $n$) and using the derivative trick, we can solve the matrix $A_f$.
-We find that $A_f$ is a tri-diagonal matrix with elements specified in Eq.~\eqref{eq:A_f}.
+Selecting out terms with the corresponding power (e.g. diagonal element corresponds to terms with total power of $x$ and $y$ to be $N$) and using the derivative trick, we can solve the matrix $A_f$.
+We find that $A_f$ is a tri-diagonal matrix with elements specified in Eq.~(8) in the main text.